rohit951994/Olympic-Games-SQL/README.md

 18. Which countries have never won gold medal but have won silver/bronze medals?
 19. In which Sport/event, India has won highest medals.
 20. Break down all olympic games where india won medal for Hockey and how many medals in each olympic games.

+I have attached the SQL query file  for reference and word file with all the output result .